 3. Check the dress code.

-Verifying the dress code mentioned in the wedding invitation card is vital before deciding which dress and shoes to wear.
+Verifying the dress code mentioned in the wedding invitation card is important before deciding which dress and shoes to wear.
 From the invitation card, you can give free rein to your imagination to choose an outfit.

 If the couple decides to throw an all-white wedding party, it would be okay to put on white accessories as a guest.
 So, cues of white in attire, whether dress or pants, would be acceptable.
 However, do not wear all-white attire.